New Mexico opens state migrant shelter, criticizes federal inaction

 "The federal government has not provided shelter or timely adjudication at the border leaving migrants without any means to make arrangements to get to their sponsors or family members in the United States," the statement said.

-Migrant shelters in border cities like El Paso, Texas and Las Cruces, New Mexico are at or near capacity during record numbers of mainly Central American families crossing the border to claim asylum.
+Migrant shelters in border cities like El Paso, Texas, and Las Cruces, New Mexico, are at or near capacity as record numbers of mainly Central American families cross the border to seek asylum.

 The mayors of New Mexico's three largest cities - Las Cruces, Albuquerque and Santa Fe - have offered resources to help charities and faith-based organizations care for migrants after they are dropped off by U.S. immigration authorities.